Lakshan-Banneheke/carbon-securevault-aws-personal/README.md

 ### Step 2: Store the secrets in AWS Secrets Manager.
 Log in to AWS Secrets Manager and create secrets using the aliases used above to store the required passwords.

+Note: If encryption is enabled, the secrets (except the root password) have to be encrypted beforehand using the cipher tool.
 ##### Now you are all set to use the AWS Secrets Manager based extension for WSO2 Carbon Secure Vault 😄